jfrogtraining/azure-aks-workshop/content/4_workshop_setup/42_jfrog_setup/_index.md

 ---
 title: "JFrog Platform Setup"
 chapter: false
-weight: 43
+weight: 42
-pre: "<b>4.3 </b>"
+pre: "<b>4.2 </b>"
 ---

-Next, we will setup our JFrog Platform instance and the JFrog CLI.
+Next, we will setup our JFrog Platform instance.
 We will:

-- Setup our JFrog Platform API credentials to be used by the JFrog CLI.
+- Get a free JFrog Platform instance.
-- Install and configure the JFrog CLI.
+- Activate JFrog Pipelines CI/CD
+- Set up our docker repositories.
-- Configure the JFrog Artifactory and Xray components of the JFrog Platform for our workshop.
+- Configure Xray to scan our repositories for security vulnerabilities.